ukhan1219/CREUnderwriting/README.md

 -  Java Development Kit (JDK)
 -  A Java IDE such as IntelliJ IDEA, Eclipse, or NetBeans
 ## Contributing
 Contributions to enhance the functionality of CREUnderwriting are welcome.
-If you have suggestions for improving the evaluation algorithms or expanding the tool's capabilities, feel free to open an issue or submit a pull request.
+If you have suggestions for improving the evaluation algorithms or expanding the tool's capabilities, feel free to reach out for improvements and advancements.